Frequently Asked Questions

 Log in to Vonage Dashboard: Access your Vonage API Dashboard.

-Find API Key and Secret: Your API Key and Secret are displayed prominently on the main dashboard page.
+Find API Key and Secret: Your API Key and Secret appear prominently on the main dashboard page.
 Copy these values and paste them into your

 .env